xingfanxia/CS311-Computer-Graphics/README.md

 Modification on 100 to comply with introduction of the concept of Depth.
 Apply the Z-buffer to engine.

+### 120 Incorporate the concept of camera

 ### Bugs

-- Sphere can be rendered as mesh but rendering it in the scene node throws a bus error.
+- ~~Sphere can be rendered as mesh but rendering it in the scene node throws a bus error.~~ Solved by updating constant `renVERTNUMBOUND` to 1000.
+- ~~Rotation is weird, the scene is distorted during rotation.~~ Solved by updating a 0 to 1 in `void mat33AngleAxisRotation`.